hsztul/hackernews-pro/README.md

-# HackerNews Keyboard Navigator (hnav)
+# HackerNews Navigator (hnav)

-A Chrome extension that provides intuitive keyboard navigation and "save for later" functionality for HackerNews, with a minimal and cool aesthetic inspired by Raycast/Arc.
+A Chrome extension that provides intuitive keyboard navigation and "save for later" functionality for HackerNews

 ## Features